verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 ## Enable long-term storage using OCI Object Storage

-Optionally, Thanos can be configured to use [OCI Object Storage](https://docs.oracle.com/en-us/iaas/Content/Object/Concepts/objectstorageoverview.htm) for long-term storage of metrics.
+Optionally, you can configure Thanos to use [OCI Object Storage](https://docs.oracle.com/en-us/iaas/Content/Object/Concepts/objectstorageoverview.htm) for long-term storage of metrics.

 To enable this behavior complete the following steps: